LaxarJS/laxar/docs/glossary.md

 ## I18n Object

-For internationalization purposes, many LaxarJS libraries, widgets and controls support so-called *i18n objects* instead of plain strings, where a text message should be rendered or delivered.
+For internationalization purposes, many LaxarJS libraries, widgets and controls support so-called *i18n objects* instead of primitive values, in order to support multiple localizations.
 An i18n object is a map from language tag (`en-US`, `de`, etc.) to plain text or HTML markup.
 Depending on the selected locale and resulting language tag, the correct message localization is used.